istraka/redhat-mw-cloud-quickstart/wildfly-standalone-centos/README.md

 This Azure quickstart template deploys a web applicaton deployed on WildFly 18.0.1.Final running on CentOS 8.

+Red Hat Subscription Management (RHSM) is a customer-driven, end-to-end solution that provides tools for subscription status and management and integrates with Red Hat's system management tools.
 To obtain a rhsm account go to: www.redhat.com and sign in.

 ## Template Solution Architecture